ArnoVdH/photoblog/content/blog/2020/books_nonfiction.md

 My 'that one book I read because of the Black Lives Matter protests'.
 It was pretty good, and written from a British perspective, which is a little closer to home as a European than the American situation.
 Good and fast read.

 ### Sad by Design - Geert Lovink
 My dose of post-modernism.
 There was a lot of difficult to understand - if any meaning was actually present - filler, but there were also many good criticisms and propositions.
-I'd say a 50/50 split, which is amazing for this kind of literature.
+I'd say a fifty-fifty split, which is amazing for this kind of literature.

 ### Ten Arguments For Deleting Your Social Media Accounts Right Now - Jaron Lanier
 Nothing new here, but maybe a nice read for those who are new to social media criticism.
 The nice thing is where he acknowledges he and his Silicon Valley collegues have made some huge mistakes in the early days.